 Next, make a third loop using the remaining 24" piece.

 To finish off the bow, take the 8" piece, fold it together, not overlapping the ends like the loops above, just put the two ends together.
 Raw edges on one side.
 Place that down in the Bowdabra with about 1 1/2" of the raw edge sticking out on the left side and a loop on the right side.

 Scrunch down the bow using the Bowdabra tool.
 You want the center of the bow scrunched down as much as you can.
 Gently lift the entire bow off the Bowdabra keeping the ribbon layers all stacked on top of each other.
 You want to keep the straight and stacked.
 Take a chenille stem, or floral wire and wrap around the stacked layers.
 The chenille stem should be right on top of the last ribbon you placed, which was raw edges to the left and a loop to the right.
 Bring the chenille stem around to the bottom of the bow, keeping them all stacked and secure the chenille stem as tightly as you can.

 Fluff out the loops starting at the bottom, pull one up toward the top, the other toward the bottom, do the same on the opposite side.
 Fluff the shorter loop and pull the small center loop over toward the left to get that loop in the center.
 If the raw edges of that loop are showing, just snip them off a bit closer.
 Just don't cut them so short that they might pull out.

 You can make this bow without the Bowdabra of course, and the video for it is listed below.
-The bow is made in the same manner, but instead of using the Bowdabra, a 24″ piece of floral wire was used to attach each loop of ribbon as it was being made.
+Make the bow in the same manner, but instead of using the Bowdabra, use a 24" piece of floral wire to attach each loop of ribbon.
 Watch the video.

 *This post contains affiliate links.